 Mini-Symposium: Education Mojo.
 Between Self and the World

 This mini-Symposium is a participatory research and exchange of insights and practices between the invited contributors from different corners of the world and the interested audience.
 Dedicated to the question of what education is and can be.
-What is education were a work of art?
+What if education was a work of art?
 What attitudes are guiding educational processes?
-How can generation and transfer of knowledge be expanded to include the corporal, sensual and affective dimensions?
-What is the importance of such aspects as time and rhythms, indoor and outdoor space, body (physicality and perception), ‘I’ and ‘the World’ (relationship between personal process of becoming and being part of a larger whole) within educational processes?
+How can generation and transfer of knowledge be expanded to include the corporal, sensuous and affective dimensions?
+What is the importance of such aspects as time and rhythms, indoor and outdoor space, physicality and perception, ‘I’ and ‘the World’ (relationship between personal process of becoming and being part of a larger whole) within educational processes?
 These are the question we dedicate this event to.

 Setting the Stage

 Technological development is changing the world, even if it is taking place at different territorial speeds, it is a global phenomenon.
 Our society is becoming more diverse, life paths are becoming more individual, the meaning of norms and values is changing.
 Integration into the globalised world and technical innovations lead to novel ethical dilemmas and paradoxes which represent a great challenge to the humanity’s sagacity.
 We are interested in a fundamental question: What is education in the context of contemporary societies and which practices of education we need in order to create a healthy and sustainable world in response to social modernization?